The A.R.T./New York Theatres Frequently Asked Questions

 Please Note: Seating layouts are in the process of being approved for public assembly and are subject to change.

-Probably not.
-That isn't in our plan at the moment.
+Not currently.
 With the wide variety of configurations it seems best to use general admission or designate a priority section of seating rather than using assigned seating.
 That being said, if you want to bring in your own way of numbering our seats, we're open to that.

 Sorry, no. To ensure equity of access, each company is limited to one subsidized rental (of 3-8 consecutive weeks) in a theatrical season (July-June).